 - The tube is also straighter, thereby allowing nasopharyngeal secretions to enter the middle ear more easily.

-- Interference with the mucosa by edema, tumor, or negative intratympanic pressure facilitates direct extension of infectious processes from the nasopharynx to the middle ear, causing otitis media.
+- Interference with the mucosa by edema, tumor, or negative intratympanic pressure facilitates the direct extension of infectious processes from the nasopharynx to the middle ear, causing otitis media.

 Statistics and Incidences